 - any foster, step or adopted relationship in any of these categories

-All members must reside at the same home address.
+For Family Pooling specifically, all members must reside at the same home address.
 Proof of this may be requested if Velocity suspects any wrongdoing.
+In any case, the address in all participant accounts should match up.
+For Family Points Transfers, there is no such requirement.

 Advantages of Family Points Pooling